 policies, usage & copyright page first - thank you.

-No, I don't have advertising on this site.
-And no, I do not run guest posts on this blog.
+No, I don't have advertising or sponsored posts on this site.
+And no, I don't run guest posts on the blog, either.

 I get asked this question a lot, so I’ve teamed up with my friend and fellow e-course leader, Marisa Anne, to make a podcast sharing everything we know about creating and running online classes.
 The podcast is now available for purchase and download over here!